A mice-free domain

 Like all buildings found on the traditional Norwegian farm, the stabbur had a clear purpose: it was a building designed for the storage of food.
-Sometimes, people also used it for the storage of precious clothing.
+Sometimes, people also used it to safeguard precious clothing and fragile possessions.

-The storehouse comes in many shapes and sizes.
+Like most Norwegian farm-buildings it was made of wood, using the old log cabin technique, and comes in many shapes and sizes.
 For the most part, it is instantly recognisable.
-Some of the existing buildings are very old – and some are beautifully crafted.
+Some of the existing buildings are very old, and some are beautifully crafted.

-The stabbur would typically consist of one or two floors – and was elevated from the ground – standing on stilts or pillars – made of wood or stone.
-They would be shaped in a certain way – often with a wide stone slate on top – preventing mice and other rodents from finding their way in.
-For the same reason, there would be a gap between the outside stairs – and the building itself.
+The stabbur typically consisted of one or two floors, and was elevated from the ground, standing on stilts or pillars made of wood or stone.
+The pillars were shaped in a certain way, often with a wide stone slate on top, preventing mice and other rodents from finding their way in.
+For the same reason, there would be a gap between the outside stairs and the building itself.

 Through his novels, the author Jacob Breda Bull paints images of nature and daily life in the old farming communities.
-In his book Eline Vangen – set in Rendalen in Østerdalen – he writes about the farmer, Trond, walking through his stabbur one autumn day.
-The storehouse was filled to the brim with all the food that the farm could provide.
+In his book Eline Vangen – set in Rendalen in Østerdalen – we find the farmer Trond walking through his stabbur one autumn day.
+The storehouse was filled with all the food that the farm could provide.
+Trond was happy and proud.
 They were ready for the long winter ahead.

 Lock and key